-Burning of wood to provide heat has been practised since time immemorial.
+The burning of wood to provide heat has been practiced since time immemorial.
 You can buy these pellets from the local markets whenever you need them.
 However, the general maintenance of the wood pellet stove would be high, considering it is another energy-consuming system.

 Alternatively, instead of a wood pellet stove, or a wall chimney, you can opt to install a mantel at a strategic point in the basement.
 Mantels are automated electric appliances that emulate the traditional chimney.
 They are fully customizable and can be modified or adjusted from time to time to suit your needs from time to time.
 They also require little interaction since they operate on a remote control